about dr. brenda stockdale

 Brenda has been featured on The Oprah Winfrey Show, NPR, ABC radio and in a variety of print media including Bottom Line Health, Good Housekeeping, ‘O’ The Oprah Magazine and Natural Health.

-In addition to speaking at conferences for health professionals, corporate and special interest groups, Brenda is an invited presenter at continuing medical education (CME) conferences for physicians on the role of behavioral medicine in prevention, oncology, cardiology, and more.
+In addition to being a keynote speaker at wellness, corporate and special interest conferences, Dr. Stockdale is a keynoter and presenter at medical conferences (CME) on the role of behavioral medicine in prevention, oncology, cardiology, and more.
 For all working in healthcare, she champions a “heal the healer” focus on preventing burnout and best-practices for self-care.
 While Stockdale is a clinician in the field of behavioral medicine, it is her own experience with life-altering and catastrophic illness that anchors the subject in an intimate way.

-Brenda’s Undergraduate and Graduate degrees in Behavioral Science and Health Psychology are from Lesley University in Cambridge, Massachusetts, where she is earning her doctorate.
+After receiving a scholarship to Rollins College, Brenda completed her Undergraduate degree in Behavioral Science at Lesley University in Cambridge, Massachusetts.
+Her Graduate degree in Health Psychology was directed by Dr. Anne Webster, director of Massachusetts General Hospital’s Mind/Body Medicine program and Professor of Medicine at Albert Einstein College of Medicine.
+Stockdale’s Ph.D. in Human Development & Learning (with an emphasis on post-traumatic growth), was designed by Harvard developmental scientist, Ulas Kaplan, at Lesley University.
+Her doctoral study examined the clinical application of subliminal priming in chronic pain.
 She completed a clinical training program in Mind/Body Medicine at Harvard Medical School, is a Registered Expressive Arts Consultant and Educator (serving on the Professional Standards Committee), Certified Wellness Practitioner, an Honorary Professor at the Academy of Complementary and Integrative Medicine, and the recipient of a Hambidge Fellowship.

 You Can Beat the Odds: Surprising Factors Behind Chronic Illness & Cancer—the 6-Week Breakthrough Program for Optimal Immunity, Sentient Publications, 2009.